vgauss07/happiness_prediction/README.md

 A machine learning project that predicts the happiness score of countries based on factors like GDP, social support, life expectancy, freedom, and more.

+## 📚 Table of Contents
+- Features

+- Getting Started

+- How It Works

+- Tech Stack

+- Contributing

+- License

+- Contact
+-

 ## ✨ Features

 📊 Predicts World Happiness Score based on real-world indicators